NVIDIA/NVFlare/examples/hello-world/ml-to-fl/tf/README.md

 The modified code can be found here: [./code/cifar10_tf_fl.py](./code/cifar10_tf_fl.py), [./code/tf_net.py](./code/tf_net.py), [./code/tf_utils.py](./code/tf_utils.py)

+After we modify our training script, we need to put it into a [job structure](https://nvflare.readthedocs.io/en/latest/real_world_fl/job.html) so that NVFlare system knows how to deploy and run the job.

+Please refer to [JOB CLI tutorial](../../../tutorials/job_cli.ipynb) on how to generate a job easily from our existing job templates.

 We choose the [tensorflow job template](./job_templates/tensorflow/) and run the following command to create the job: